Flat materials don't respond to lighting and display color and texture values absolutely.

 It's a good idea to use flat materials where you can, because they're more performant than the standard material.

-To create a flat material:
+Then, to create a flat material:

 You'll see a flat white material covering your object: